gaehlerm/SoftwareEngineering/README.md

 If you are confident about the test coverage you can do pretty much anything you want.
 Whatever code you don’t like, just throw it out and rewrite it from scratch.
 Or even better, use a third-party library if available.
 As long as the tests pass you are quite certainly fine.

-### Keep refactorings small
+### Keep Refactorings Small

 Most refactoring is fairly small.
 Renaming a variable.
 Breaking up a class into two new classes.
 Removing duplicate code.
 Extracting functions.

 Rewrites of complete features are comparably rare.
 The biggest mistake one can make with refactoring is waiting for too long.
 If you have the gut feeling your fundamental data structure could be an obstacle you should act right away.
 Discuss with your work colleagues whether this is really the correct choice and what other options you would have.
 Peripheral code can still be refactored later on.
 But if the core of your code is rotten you will have a big issue fixing it.
 And it will only get worse if you don't act quickly.
 As always, the core of your code needs the highest priority.

 Probably you do some smaller refactorings quite often.
 But not really in a structured manner.
 You refactor as soon as there is some code you don’t like.
 This is honorable.
 But there is a very simple workflow that I can recommend to everyone.
 It’s: write code – test – refactor.
 For every feature you implement you should follow this pattern.
 Or even better, you can also write the tests before the code, as explained in the section on Test Driven Development [chapter Writing better Code with tests].
 This pattern is great because you can really do one thing at the time.
 You can write mediocre code to start with.
 Maybe you don’t know yet how a variable should be named or you tend once again to write a class that is too big.
 Maybe there’s even duplicated code.
 Certainly, it would be better to write perfect code right from the beginning.
 But you cannot multitask.
 You cannot develop code and make it perfect at the same time.
 You’re not perfect.
 Learn dealing with your imperfections and refactor your imperfect code.